djberg96/dbi-dbrc/README.md

 The third argument, also optional, specifies the directory where DBRC will look for the .dbrc file.
 By default, it looks in the pwuid (present working user id) home directory.
 The rules for a .dbrc file still apply.

+The fourth argument, if present, are options that are forwarded to the `GPGME::Crypto.new` constructor for GPG encrypted files.
+Typically this would at least be the :password option, but YMMV.

 MS Windows users should read the "Notes" section for how your home directory is determined.